Larry Doyle (writer): Career

-Doyle is a frequent contributor to The New Yorker and has also had columns in Esquire magazine, New York Magazine, and the New York Observer.
+Doyle is a frequent contributor to The New Yorker and has also had columns in Esquire, New York Magazine, and the New York Observer.

 Doyle's first novel, I Love You, Beth Cooper, was published in May 2007.
 The setting is graduation night at Buffalo Grove High School, Doyle's alma mater.
 This novel won the 2008 Thurber prize for American Humor.
 Doyle wrote the screenplay for the film based on his novel, which was released in 2009.
 Also in 2009, the book I Love You, Beth Cooper was re-released as an extended movie tie-in edition.
 His second novel, Go Mutants!, was published in 2010.
 This novel had its film rights acquired by Imagine Entertainment/Universal Studios the same year, with the screenplay written by Doyle.
 Deliriously Happy (and Other Bad Thoughts), a collection of humor pieces from the New Yorker and elsewhere, was published in 2011.